swat-sccs/sauce/README.md

 - `/views`: Pug templates for the web interface
   - `/views/include`: Common code for all templates (e.g. `sauce-container` to add headers and footers)
-  - `/views/js`: Client-side JavaScript for incorporation into templated pages
 - `/src`: Server code; root folder contains `index.ts` with main configuration
   - `/src/controllers`: Business logic and controllers called from routes
   - `/src/error/`: HTTP and application error handling